cogu/autosar/README.md

 ImplementationDataTypes
 ```

-Using the builtin `zip`-method you can easily convert the returned list into a dictionary.
+Using the builtin `zip`-method you can easily convert the returned list to a dictionary.

 ```python
 import autosar.xml